-- (j) ZA6: Freetext Explanations - (k) List of Questions
+(j) ZA6: Freetext Explanations

+(k) List of Questions

-1.3.2 The JFSC recognises that printing each spreadsheet to determine the data requirements is not possible due to the construct of the document, therefore the last spreadsheet in the Excel workbook contains a list of the questions for printing.
+1.3.2 We recognise that printing each spreadsheet to determine the data requirements is not possible due to the construct of the document, therefore the last spreadsheet in the Excel workbook contains a list of the questions for printing.

-1.3.3 Some of the questions are only being asked of the Non-Jersey Public Funds as we already hold the data on Jersey Public Funds.
+1.3.3 Some of the questions are only being asked of the non-Jersey public funds as we already hold the data on Jersey Public Funds.